Contact Us

 Quantum Secure Communication (QSC) enabled by entanglement-based quantum networks, is an important and effective countermeasure to the looming quantum threat.
 The implementation of QSC is secure in part because of quantum teleportation, which allows us to communicate quantum information between users of a network without that quantum information ever being exposed on the network.
 This means that even if a midpoint of the network is compromised, the quantum data will not be compromised.

 QSC is an excellent value.
-With Quantum Secure Communication, the same entanglement-based networks that enable this solution will enable advancements in computing, sensing, and future distributed quantum applications.
+With Quantum Secure Communication, the same entanglement-based quantum networks that enable this solution will enable advancements in computing, sensing, and future distributed quantum applications.
 QSC is implementable near term.
 The security schemes exist and have been verified; entanglement-based quantum networks that are capable of running these schemes exist and are being built today.

 Daniel Winton